- Archives, Libraries and Societies

 - Jotham W. Goodell family - extensively researched history of the Goodell and Judson families, early pioneers in Washington Territory.
 Written by Noel V. Bourasaw, editor of the "Skagit river Journal of History & Folklore."

 - Read two articles about Roderick Barnum "Rog" Lester, a Navy pilot who disappeared while on a mission during the Vietnam War.
 He was the last soldier from Morton who was still missing from the Vietnam War, and the wreckage of his plane was only recently found.
 Read an article in the Seattle Times (Nov.
-2000) [registration required for free access], and a follow-up in the Seattle Post-Intelligencer (Nov.
+2000) [registration may be required for free access], and a follow-up in the Seattle Post-Intelligencer (Nov.
 2002).

 - "Tumbleweeds & Talus" - Mike Huntington's website, featuring photographs from early Lewis Co. history.
 Includes "Rural Scenes" (including the Garrison family of Klikitat Prairie and Huntington family of Sulphur Springs); "School Days" (including the upper Cowlitz and Waunch Prairie schools), and "Logging" (featuring logging scenes with members of the Garrison family).
+[This link points to an archived version hosted by the Internet Archives.]

 - APPALACHIAN MOUNTAIN FAMILIES includes information on families who migrated west to Lewis County.